luo-yining/CFDBench/README.md

 # CFDBench

 The code for the paper: [[upcoming] CFDBench: a comprehensive benchmark for data-driven methods for fluid dynamics](www.unknown.com).

+## Data Generation

+The directory `generation-code` contains the code for creating the mesh (ICEM code) and the schema code for batch generation in ANSYS Fluent.

+> This part takes a lot of time, and you are better just using our generated data instead.

-## Data
+## Data Interpolation

-The data is first generated with numerical algorithms, then interpolated to a grid of 64x64.
+After generating data with numerical algorithms, it is then interpolated to a grid of 64x64.
 The raw data before interpolation is very large, and the below link is the interpolated data.

 Main download link: [[click here]](https://cloud.tsinghua.edu.cn/d/435413b55dea434297d1/)